mcroitor/module_manager/readme.md

 # module download manager

 Module Download Manager allows download project from GITHUB (or other GIT) repositories.
+The file `manager.php` is a standalone minified version of manager, `src` folder contains

 ## usage